-The photographs and text for 'The Leigh Woods Python' story below are copyright and may not be reproduced in whole or in part without written permission from Bob Golding, Charlton, Abbots Leigh Road, Leigh Woods, Bristol BS8 3PX, England, phone 0117 973 5920, email bob.golding@natural-habitats.co.uk.
-This PDF version can be read on-screen here (just scroll down), OR downloaded to your computer, OR printed for reading at any time.
-This story is available on website www.bobgolding.co.uk, then click button 'Short Stories'.
+The photographs (most) and text for 'The Leigh Woods Python' story below are copyright and may not be reproduced in whole or in part without written permission from Bob Golding, Charlton, Abbots Leigh Road, Leigh Woods, Bristol BS8 3PX, England, phone 0117 973 5920, email bob.golding@natural-habitats.co.uk.
+This PDF version can be read on-screen (just scroll down), OR downloaded to your computer, OR printed for reading at any time.
+This story is available on website www.bobgolding.co.uk, then click button 'Short Stories', then click this title